Cub22/Word-Cloud-Faculty-of-Economic-Sciences-Warsaw/README.md

 # Word-Cloud-Faculty-of-Economic-Sciences-Warsaw
-Word Cloud represents research interests (in Polish) of economic academics at Uni Warsaw
+Word Cloud represents research interests of economic academics at University of Warsaw.
+It is based on scientific interest taken from research gate or university website.